Sebastiaan-Alvarez-Rodriguez/spark-arrow-experiments/README.md

 # spark-arrow-experiments
-Execution framework for testing and doing automated experiments with Spark and Ceph.
+Experimentation guidance framework, for testing and doing automated experiments with Spark and Ceph.

+We have 3 independently usable modules:
+ 1. [`experimenter`](/experimenter/): Main experimentation guidance framework.
+ 2. [`data_generator`](/data_generator/): Plugin-based data generator.
+Use this to generate sample parquet files.
+ 3. [`graph_generator`](/graph_generator/): Simple graph generator, to plot results.

+## Requirements
+For the experimentation framework, we require:
+ - python>=3.2
+ - metareserve
+ - spark_deploy>=0.1.1
+ - rados_deploy>=0.1.1
+ - data_deploy>=0.5.0

+For the data generator, we require:
+ - pandas
+ - pyarrow

 ## Experiments